A year in, experts assess Biden's hits and misses on handling the pandemic

 "I do think that there may have been an overemphasis on vaccination as being the easy way to solve this at the cost of testing and other mitigation strategies that we could have continued to do to reduce some of the burden that we've seen," Lakdawala says.

 The White House is now putting more muscle into these other strategies for curbing spread.
-It plans to begin distributing one billion free rapid COVID-19 tests starting Wednesday, and also make "high-quality" masks available for free.
+On Tuesday it began the process of distributing free rapid COVID-19 tests to anyone who orders them, and it will also make "high-quality" masks available for free.

 Still, the government has seemed to waffle on the importance of tests and masks.
 For instance, CDC has not encouraged states to bring back mask mandates during the omicron surge, and has resisted calls by experts to add a negative rapid test before returning to work to its quarantine guidelines.